 The cost for each keyword will be different depending on the quality of your keyword, your competition in the auction and other factors.
 Make sure that your keywords and landing page are all closely related to the terms that a customer might be searching for.
 To help you understand the quality for your keywords, each keyword has a Quality Score.

 This score is based on expected click-through rate, ad relevance and landing page experience.
 Higher quality ads and relevance to user searches typically lead to lower costs and better ad positions.
-Learn how to make sure that your ads are relevant.
+Learn more About Quality Score.

 How your keywords match to searches